top of page

 • the memory of trying to earn connection through shrinking or pleasing

-Emotional Recalibration works through somatic attunement, not cognitive effort.
+Inner child healing works through somatic attunement, not cognitive effort.

 It creates space for you to feel hunger without panic, fullness without guilt, pleasure without shame, and nourishment without collapse.